Slowacki/ChargePlanner/README.md

 The solution allows to generate a plan how a car battery should be charged, taking into account the desired charge levels, but also the energy prices during specific times of the day.

+It dividies the time we have to charge the battery into periods by the available tariffs.
+Subsequently it applies charge time to those periods based on the business requirements.
+The result is mapped for the comfort of the API user and to comply with the response requirements.

 ## Prerequisites
 - .NET 8
 - WSL 2 for Windows (https://learn.microsoft.com/en-us/windows/wsl/install)